-During a recent visit to Disney Springs, we decided to walk over to Saratoga Springs Resort to see if there was any visible progress on the massive 2-year refurbishment project.
+Saratoga Springs Resort is in the midst of a massive 2-year refurbishment project.
 In this post, we’ll share construction photos, a tentative timeline, and thoughts on how this will impact stays at Walt Disney World’s largest DVC resort.
+(Updated January 9, 2020.)

 In case you’re unfamiliar with the layout of Disney’s Saratoga Springs Resort & Spa, here’s a map to familiarize you with what we’ll be looking at in this post:

 The buildings that are pictured here are those in Congress Park, which is the red area nearest Disney Springs.

 One of these two buildings in Congress Park is entirely under construction, while the other appears to be partially a work in progress (at least from what we could see at night) with some rooms occupied.

 Given what we observed, Congress Park should be finished entirely by sometime in February 2020.

 As of January 2020, a large portion of the parking lot in Congress Park is also walled off with as a staging area (pictured below).
 In addition, there’s also now a staging area in The Springs, and that’ll presumably be the next section of the resort to have its rooms refurbished.

 This marks Saratoga Springs Resort’s first hard goods refurbishment since it opened.

 Saratoga Springs opened in three phases from 2004 to 2007, and in the most extreme cases (such as Congress Park), that means it hasn’t seen this type of work in just over 15 years.